-- ensure disadvantaged pupils are challenged in the work that they are set - act early to intervene at the point where need is identified adopt a whole school, approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve, being involved in analysis of data and identification of pupils.
+- ensure disadvantaged pupils are challenged in the work that they are set - act early to intervene at the point where need is identified

+• adopt a whole school, approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve, being involved in analysis of data and identification of pupils.

-School Context: Currently 29% of our pupils are PP and in receipt of FSM (NA is 23%); 30% of our PP Pupils are SEN, with 12% (8 pupils) on EHCP.
+School Context: Our school is ranked 2 on the IDACI index.
+Currently 29% of our pupils are PP and in receipt of FSM (NA is 25%); 15% of our PP Pupils are SEN, with 7% (4 pupils) on EHCP.
 The school serves a high number of vulnerable families.
-Children join us from various settings and often join throughout the school year, or from a different starting point other than Reception, therefore the profile of each cohort is not stable and reflects many changes due to in-year growth.
+Children join us from various settings and often join throughout the school year, or from a different starting point other than Reception, therefore the profile of each cohort is not stable and reflects many changes due to in year growth.
 School leaders review and allocate staffing accordingly to ensure, wherever possible, all pupils needs are well met.